jcdvorchak/Attack-of-the-Squares/README.md

 Uses Kivy

-to run on command line: kivy main.py
+to run on command line: python main.py